IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

       < HTTP/2 204
       ```

+      {% hint style="success" %}
-      This is because you need to tell ICF what `content-type` you expect the function to return since the function did not explicitly set one.
+      This unexpected result occurred because you need to tell ICF what `content-type` you expect the function to return since the function did not explicitly set one.
+      {% endhint %}

+      Next. let's use a content extension to get the result we expected.

 4. Invoke the web action URL with a JSON extension using the `curl` command.